Fredeys/immoscout24-scraper/README.md

 ## Contributing
 We welcome contributions from the community!
 If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.
 Here's how you can contribute:

-Fork the repository.
+1. Fork the repository.
--Create a new branch for your feature or bug fix:
+Create a new branch for your feature or bug fix:
 ```
 git checkout -b feature-name
 ```
-- Make your changes and commit them:
+2. Make your changes and commit them:
 ```
 git commit -m "Add some feature"
 ```
-- Push to the branch:
+3. Push to the branch:
 ```
 git push origin feature-name
 ```
-- Open a pull request to the main repository.
+4. Open a pull request to the main repository.

 ## Credits
 Special thanks to balzer82 for the original scraper code.
 This project builds upon his work and adapts it to the current website structures.